badbreze/twitter-posts-to-blog/readme.txt

 if you have problems with images in tweets the main problem maybe is the "allow_url_fopen" PHP setting, normaly you can request the activation of this function to enable the grabbing of images

+= Can i intercept some actions on the plugin runtime? = Here the list of actions with a small description

+`dg_tw_before_images_placed`
+This action runs before the insertion of the image (from twitter) in the post

+`dg_tw_images_placed`
+This action runs after the insertion of the image (from twitter) in the post (runs only if you choosed to insert the image as preview or as content

+`dg_tw_after_post_published`
+This action runs after the insertion of the post, the only parameter gived is the id of the post

+= Can i customize posts without edit the plugin? =
+Yes you can, usin filter you can edit some parts of the plugin engine without edit it, keeping the ability to update the plugin without lost any costomization made by you.
+Filters are listed here.

+`dg_tw_before_post_tweet`
+Allow to edit the post data before it be published, is and array with and array containing infomations for "wp_insert_post"

+`dg_tw_the_author`
+Filter the author name

+`dg_tw_the_author_link`
+Filter the html link to the author page on twitter

+= Can i the id/author/avatar or query string of certain post in my template? = All posts made by this plugin are created with some metas for those who want cusutomize their theme for tweets, here the collected post metas:

+`dg_tw_query`
+The query string used to pick up this post

+`dg_tw_id`
+The id of the tweet in this post

+`dg_tw_author`
+The author name of the tweet in this post

+`dg_tw_author_avatar`
+The avatar url of the author

 == Screenshots ==